NoelDeMartin/vue-modals/README.md

 ## Usage

+> [!NOTE]
+> You can take this for a spin in the [vue-modals-sandbox](https://github.com/NoelDeMartin/vue-modals-sandbox), a bare bones Vue application with Shadcn and this library.

 The second argument in the `showModal` function will be passed as component properties, and modals can be closed by emitting a `close` event (the payload of which will be returned in a promise).
 You can take advantage of Vue's TypeScript features to type both:

 ```vue